Slovakia extends flight ban until May 28 - Kafkadesk

 Bratislava, Slovakia – The Slovak government has decided to extend the country-wide flight ban until May 28, local Sme daily reported.

 The information was first released by Bratislava’s M.R.
-Stefanik Airport before being confirmed by Transport Minister Andrej Dolezal (Sme Rodina).
+Stefanik Airport and confirmed by Transport Minister Andrej Dolezal (Sme Rodina).

-First introduced on March 13 after Slovakia declared a state of national emergency due to the spread of the Covid-19 pandemic in Europe, the ban applies to all inbound commercial and civilian flights.
+First introduced on March 13 after Slovakia declared a state of national emergency due to the spread of the Covid-19 pandemic in Europe, the flight ban applies to all inbound commercial and civilian planes.

 Repeatedly prolonged, the ban, which has now been in effect for more than two months, was due to expire on May 14.

-Some airlines, including Hungarian low-cost carrier Wizz Air, had already announced it would resume air connections to and from Slovakia, but Slovak authorities have warned that, whatever flights might be available for booking on their websites, they have all been cancelled until at least May 28.
+Some airlines, including Hungarian low-cost carrier Wizz Air, had already announced it would resume air connections to and from Slovakia, but Slovak authorities warned that, whatever flights might be available for booking on their websites, all have been cancelled until at least May 28.

 Anyone returning to Slovakia, including Slovak citizens, have to remain in state-run quarantine facilities until being tested for Covid-19.
 If the results are negative, they should to spend the rest of a 14-day isolation period at home.